-Dogs are popular pets in California and are widely considered to be “man’s best friend.”
+Dogs are popular pets in California and are widely considered to be “man’s most loyal friend.”
 Unfortunately, dogs can easily cause unexpected traumatic injuries, sometimes resulting in catastrophic or fatal injuries.
 For example, a dog attack may entail painful bites and secondary injuries from the victim falling to the ground.
 No matter what type of injuries you suffer from a dog attack, state law dictates that the dog’s owner is strictly liable for all your damages.

 Proving fault in a dog bite claim is relatively straightforward.
 A dog owner is fully liable for any damages their pet causes, and the strict liability statute requires a dog owner to exercise control over their dog at all times, even if the dog has no prior history of attacking people.
 As long as the victim didn’t attack the dog or otherwise provoke the attack, and as long as the victim was legally present at the location of the attack, strict liability applies.
 It’s important to note that a dog owner will not face liability for any damage their pet causes to an intruder or trespasser on their property.